nebrelbug/bengubler-old/content/home/accomplishments.md

   certificate_url = ""
   date_start = "2019-01-01"
   date_end = ""
-  description = "Awarded $1000 housing scholarship to Lassonde Studios at the U of U as a winner of the High School Utah Entrepreneur Challenge"
+  description = "$1000 scholarship to Lassonde Studios at the U of U as a winner of the High School Utah Entrepreneur Challenge (HSUEC)"

 [[item]]
   organization = "Utah Sterling Scholars"